imintust/1131_robotics-EX/README.md

 Training materials for the courses ME4609301 and SI5302701.
 ### ME4609301 Mechanical Engineering Department, Taiwan-Paraquay Polytechnic University
 ### SI5302701 Graduate Institute of Intelligent Manufacturing Tech., NTUST.
-:bulb: Students start manipulating the EPSON robot by doing basic exercises like pick-n-place and stacking at the beginning.
-Then, include the I/O develop higher-level skills.
+bulb: This training course utilizes two types of robots, EPSON and ABB.
+The EPSON robots are the primary ones used to develop manipulating skills and the final project for students.
+The ABB robot is only for learning machine vision in the second half of the semester.
+Students start the basic exercises like picking-n-place and stacking with the robot (EPSON), then integrate I/O and accessories to achieve higher-level logical control and manipulating skills.
+The capability of using a robot is defined in five levels.
+Each level represents the complexity of the operation the robotic system can handle.
 - Exercises:
   - Basic
   - Challenge